ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 Here we find that a Null vector has no direction at all because there's no way to measure the angle between two lines of 0 length.
 It's like asking what is the angle of a plate of spaghetti?
 It's a question that doesn't have a meaningful answer.

 Now how should we think of this in geometry, length and angle, terms?
-It makes sense that $$ \vc{v} $$'s length becomes zero, but what happens to it's direction?
+It makes sense that $ \vc{v} $'s length becomes zero, but what happens to it's direction?

 $$ 0 \vc{v} = 0 \langle r, \angle{\theta } \rangle = \langle 0, \angle{???} \rangle $$